TUD Java Course Outline

 Why booleans?

-, we can make logical decisions and control how our code “flows”.
+With booleans, we can make logical decisions and control how our code “flows”.

-, code would be boring and always do the exact same thing.
+Without booleans, code would be boring and always do the exact same thing.

 boolean Algebra